Photography involves using your creative and practical skills.

 - Web designer

-Do a free, short, online course to find out more about art (looks great on your CV too!)
+Do a free, short, online course to find out more about working in the Media Industry (looks great on your CV too!)

 - Why We Post: The Anthropology of Social Media Around the World